Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Multipole radiation and scattering enhancement

 \end{proposition}

-Generally, it appears necessary to consider all the terms in the expansion \eqref{eq:cartesp} in order to fully understand the properties of the scattered wave.
-However, since we are working in the quasi-static regime, the first several terms are sufficient to essentially determine the behavior of $E^s$ in the far field.
-To approximate $E^s_\infty$ with a certain order, we note from the Parseval's identity and the Green's formula \eqref{eq:greenfor_1} that
+Since we are working in the quasi--static regime (i.e., $\d$ is small enough), we may expect that the first several terms in \eqref{eq:cartesp} (or \eqref{eq:samfuexp}) are sufficient to characterize the behavior of $E^s_\infty$.
+Clearly, to approximate $E^s_\infty$ up to an error of a certain order, we need to further derive the asymptotic expansion of the solution $\w{E}$ to \eqref{eq:targetsolve} in terms of $\d$.
+Consider the system below that is equivalent to \eqref{eq:targetsolve}: